icopy-site/awesome-cn/docs/awesome/awesome-postgres.md

 * [PGAudit](https://www.pgaudit.org/) - The PostgreSQL Audit Extension (or pgaudit) provides detailed session and/or object audit logging via the standard logging facility provided by PostgreSQL.
 * [PostgresML](https://postgresml.org/) - Machine learning and AI inside your database, including vectors, LLMs, and classic ML.
 Train, predict and manage the entire lifecycle of machine learning models using only SQL.
 * [ParadeDB](https://github.com/paradedb/paradedb) -  Postgres for Search and Analytics
+* [PostgreSQL Anonymizer](https://postgresql-anonymizer.readthedocs.io/en/stable/) - An extension to mask or replace personally identifiable information (PII) or commercially sensitive data from a Postgres database, through PG Security Labels.

 ### Platforms
 * [Atlas4D](https://github.com/crisbez/atlas4d-base) - Open-source 4D spatiotemporal platform combining PostGIS, TimescaleDB, pgvector, and H3 for unified geospatial and time-series intelligence.